Lake Mungo: Occupation chronology

+Lifestyle

+Fish otoliths have been recovered from hearths in the lake, using radiocarbon they were dated to 19,000 years ago.
+Analysis of the geochemistry of the otoliths confirmed that the fish came into the lake a few years before death, they came into the lake during flooding periods and became trapped when the lake was evaporating.
+The fish would've became sluggish from oxygen deprivation in the lake leading to the theory of humans coming to the lake during these evaporating periods to hunt easy fish.

+17 sandstone tools have been found at Lake Mungo, 10 of these date to 25-14,000 years ago in the Pleistocene, four were deposited around 8,000 years ago in the Holocene, and three couldn't be dated with certainty.
+Comparing the usewear on these tools with ethnographic and experimental sandstones confirmed at least 14 tools were used for seed grinding (nine from the Pleistocene, all four Holocene tools, and one of the undated tools).
+Evidence for seed grinding in Australia during the Pleistocene is rare, only having been confirmed in one other site at Cuddie Springs.
+In addition there have been three shell tools found dating to 40-30,000 years ago, a possible fourth tool dating to older than 40,000 years ago was also found.
+Comparing the taphonomy and usewear of experimental shell tools established the addition of shells to the tool kit of the Pleistocene Australians.

 Lake Mungo geomagnetic excursion

 In 1972, Archaeomagnetic studies were conducted on the prehistoric aboriginal fireplaces occurring along the ancient shoreline of Lake Mungo.
 Magnetization preserved in oven-stones and baked hearths show that the axial dipole field moved up to 120 degrees from its normal position around 30,000 years ago.
 Called a geomagnetic excursion, the event occurred between 30,780 and 28,140 years BP with a very high field strength of 1 to 2×10−4 T (around 3.5 times higher than Earths current 5.8×10−5 T) which subsequently decreased to .2 to .3×10−4 T. There is also evidence of a second excursion around 26,000 BP with a field strength of .1 to .2×10−4 T. Because most of the excursions found before Lake Mungo were contained in sedimentary material, it had been suggested that the magnetic field directional anomalies were detrital or diagenetic in origin.
 The Lake Mungo results were due to thermoremanent magnetization, ruling out a sedimentological phenomenon.

 Two excursions have been recorded in sediments from Skjonghelleren on Valderøy, Norway, with the Virtual Geomagnetic Pole (VGP) of one being synchronous with Lake Mungo.
 This suggests that the Lake Mungo event was global, rather than a local event.
 Data from lake sediments of a similar age in France having near identical magnetic field lines also support Lake Mungo being a global event.
 However, it has been suggested that Lake Mungo's anomalous field is the result of lightning strikes.